Overview

 Regional and Local: Environmental Protection Bureaus

-Heavy-duty vehicles over 3,500 kg, equipped with compression ignition engines or positive ignition natural gas (NG) or (liquified petroleum gas) LPG engines.
+Heavy-duty vehicles over 3,500 kg, equipped with compression ignition engines or positive ignition natural gas (NG) or liquefied petroleum gas (LPG) engines.

 History

-Vehicle emission standards are developed by the Ministry of Environmental Protection (MEP), then jointly issued by MEP and the Standardization Administration of China (SAC).
+Vehicle emission standards are developed by the Ministry of Ecology and Environment (MEE), then jointly issued by MEE and the State Administration for Market Regulation (SAMR).

 The following table presents implementation dates for emission standards for heavy-duty diesel and gasoline vehicles in China.